 What Potential Side Effects Can Occur After a Micro FUE Hair Transplant?

 Most side effects are mild, temporary, and a natural part of recovery.
-Here’s what are the potential hair transplant side effects after your Micro FUE procedure:
+Here are the potential side effects after your Micro FUE procedure:

-- Swelling: Mild swelling occurs on the forehead or around the eyes, typically peaking within 2–3 days post-surgery.
-This is due to fluid infiltration beneath the skin and usually subsides on its own.
+- Swelling: Mild swelling occurs on the forehead or around the eyes, peaking within 2 to 3 days post-surgery.
+This is due to fluid infiltration beneath the skin and subsides on its own.

 - Redness and Scalp Sensitivity: The donor and recipient areas appear red or tender for several days, particularly in patients with lighter skin tones.
 This is part of the natural healing response.

 - Crusting and Scabbing: Tiny crusts form around each implanted follicle.
 These should not be picked, as they protect the grafts during early healing.
-Most crusts flake off naturally within 7–10 days.
+Most crusts flake off naturally within 7 to 10 days.

-- Itching: As the scalp heals, patients experience itchiness, especially in the recipient zone.
-This is a sign of skin regeneration but should not lead to scratching.
+- Itching: As the scalp heals, itchiness develops in the recipient zone.
+This is part of the skin’s regeneration process, and scratching should be avoided to protect the grafts.

-- Shock Loss: A temporary shedding of transplanted or nearby native hairs—known as shock loss—can occur 2–4 weeks post-operation.
-This is normal and hairs typically regrow within months.
+- Shock Loss: A temporary shedding of transplanted or nearby native hairs, known as shock loss, can occur 2 to 4 weeks post-operation.
+This is normal and hairs regrow within months.

-- Minor Bleeding: Occasional pinpoint bleeding occurs during the first 24–48 hours, especially if the scalp is touched or rubbed.
+- Minor Bleeding: Occasional pinpoint bleeding occurs during the first 24 to 48 hours, especially if the scalp is touched or rubbed.

 What Is the Average Cost of a Micro FUE Hair Transplant?

-The final hair transplant cost depends on graft count—usually charged at €1 to €3 per graft—as well as the technology used, surgeon credentials, and whether the procedure includes extras like unshaven FUE or all-inclusive packages.
+The final cost depends on graft count, charged at €1 to €3 per graft, as well as the technology used, surgeon credentials, and whether the procedure includes extras like unshaven FUE or all-inclusive packages.
+These variables shape the final hair transplant cost confirmed at consultation.

 Is It Better to Get Micro FUE Hair Transplants in Turkey?

-Getting a Micro FUE hair restoration in Turkey provides access to internationally acclaimed clinics (especially in Istanbul) that offer professional equipment, skilled surgeons, and refined methods using ultra-fine punches and sapphire blades.
+Getting a Micro FUE hair restoration in Turkey provides access to internationally acclaimed clinics (especially in Istanbul) that offer professional equipment, skilled surgeons, and refined methods using ultra-fine punches and Choi implanter pens.

 “I chose Turkey for Micro FUE because everything felt clear and professional from the first free online consultation.
 Vera Clinic explained the punch size, density plan, and total cost upfront, including hotel and transfers.
 The surgery day felt calm and the donor area healed cleanly.
 Three months in, growth already looks natural, and the value compared to Europe honestly surprised me.”